lgpdevtools/sraX/README.md

 -t	Use this number of threads (default: 6)

+-o	Full path to the directory where the output results will be written in.
+If not provided,
--o	Output folder.
-If not provided, the following default name will be taken:
+	the following default name will be taken:

 	'genome_directory'_'sraX'_'id'_'aln_cov'_'blast_x'

-	Example: input folder = 'Test'; id = 85; aln_cov = 95; blast_x = dblastx
+	Example: input directory = 'Test'; id = 85; aln_cov = 95; blast_x = dblastx

-	Output folder = 'Test_sraX_85_95_dblastx'
+	Output directory = 'Test_sraX_85_95_dblastx'

--d	Mandatory directory containing the input file(s), which must be in FASTA format and
+-d	Full path to the mandatory directory containing the input sequence data, which must
-	consisting of individual assembled genome sequences.
+	be in FASTA format and consisting of individual assembled genome sequences.
 ```

 ## License